4-H Volunteer Application Process

 Complete the 4-H volunteer orientation, if you are a brand new 4-H volunteer applicant.
 The orientation helps new applicants learn basic terms, organizational structure and safety practices.

-4. Complete the Background Check Consent Form
+4. Complete a Background Check

 Background checks ARE required for all volunteers: